5 Things You Might Not Know About eCommerce Accounting

 E-Commerce Accounting vs. Business Accounting

-E-commerce accounting is a type of business accounting—a very specialized type of business accounting.
+E-commerce accounting is a specialized type of business accounting.

-Business accounting, in general, covers the finances of a business.
-It monitors and organizes money in, money out, money owed, taxes, assets, etc.
+Business accounting, in general, covers a business's finances.
+It monitors and organizes money in, money out, money owed, taxes, assets, and more.

-E-commerce accounting narrows in on financial data and transactions relating to an online business.
-It covers things like
+E-commerce accounting focuses on financial data and transactions related to an online business.
+It covers things like:

-Because eCommerce is not limited to brick-and-mortar sales times or locations, eCommerce accounting may have to deal with multiple timezones, currencies, and tax forms for different governments.
+Because eCommerce is not limited to brick-and-mortar sales times or locations, eCommerce accounting may have to handle multiple time zones, currencies, and tax forms across different governments.
 Even if you’re running a relatively simple eCommerce operation, you still need to know what you’re doing.

 woman working in office